kltang96/CSIT337-DrinksOnUs.lol/README.md

 ====

+DATABASE:
-Run database.sql to create database.
+-Run database.sql to create database.
+-OR copy and paste the 'group_project337' folder into your '[server]\mysql\data' folder.

+WEBSITE:
+-past the 'html' folder into your '[server]\htdocs' folder.